 Our local village in these parts was Spartia.
 It has two little supermarkets and the family run taverna Cavo Liakas.
 We had a couple of fun evenings here, especially when we discovered its links to our favourite shop in Argostoli.
 The menu offers traditional taverna food with some contemporary Mediterranean twists.
 We loved the homemade lemon geranium scented wine – a delicious end to a meal and you can buy a pretty bottle to take home too!

-Shopping in Argostoli
+Shopping in Kefalonia

-In one little gift shop, Alegria, on a side street leading down to the port we discovered the owners had also been in Cavo Liakas in Spartia the night before.
+In one little gift shop, Alegria, on a side street leading down to the port, we discovered the owners had also been in Cavo Liakas in Spartia the night before.
 In fact they are family.
 What are the chances?
 Well, given that Kefalonia is an island I suppose they are higher than average.
 But still, happy little connections like these are part of the fun of a Kefalonia holiday.

 Kefalonia turtles

-During the summer endangered loggerhead sea turtles nest on the narrow beaches south of Argostoli.
+During the summer endangered loggerhead turtles nest on the narrow beaches south of Argostoli.
 They also gather in the warm waters of the Koutavos lagoon which adjoins Argostoli harbour.

 They’re quite easy to spot here in the mornings when the local fishermen unload their catches and clean their nets.
-Volunteer patrol teams from Wildlife Sense monitor the nesting beaches and carry out research projects to help protect the turtles.
+Volunteer patrol teams from Wildlife Sense monitor the nesting beaches and carry out research projects to help protect the sea turtles.
 You can find out more about their work here or even volunteer to work with them.

 South Coast Beaches in Kefalonia